peternsilva/galvanize-bookshelf-solution/2_express_knex.md

 ## Bonus

-Next, update your server to handle the following failure HTTP requests and send the associated HTTP response.
+Update the route middleware to handle the following HTTP requests and send back the associated HTTP response.
 The information in the request body uses the `application/json` content type while the information in the response body use the `text/plain` content type.

 | Request Method | Request URL           | Request Body                 | Response Status | Response Body                  |
 |----------------|-----------------------|------------------------------|-----------------|--------------------------------|